Menu

 The lists that you find on the internet are just frameworks to help you determine what may or may not work for you.
 You may find that you are in fact able to eat several things on this list with no issues.
 But just remember, histamine builds.
 You may be able to tolerate a food one day, but you could have a reaction to that same food the very next day.

-List of High Histamine Foods PDF
+List of High Histamine Foods PDFHistamine Intolerance Foods To Avoid

 For convenience, I’ve created a printable version of this list.
 Print it out and put it on the refrigerator or on your corkboard for quick reference!